-public policy committee charter
+public policy and sustainability committee charter

 - To assist the Board of Directors in devoting appropriate attention and effective response to stockholder concerns regarding environmental, social, human rights, political, and public policy matters that are relevant to the Corporation’s activities and performance; and

 - To perform such other duties and responsibilities enumerated in and consistent with this Charter.

 The Committee shall comprise of not fewer than three members of the Board of Directors, as shall be determined from time to time by the Board of Directors based on recommendations, if any, from the Board Nominating and Governance Committee.

 The members of the Committee shall be appointed by the Board of Directors upon the recommendation of the Board Nominating and Governance Committee.

 The entire Committee or any individual Committee member may be removed from office without cause by the affirmative vote of a majority of the Board of Directors.
 Any Committee member may resign effective upon giving oral or written notice to the Chairman of the Board of Directors, the Corporate Secretary, or the Board of Directors (unless the notice specifies a later time for the effectiveness of such resignation).
 If the resignation of a Committee member is effective at a future time, the Board of Directors may elect a successor to take office when the resignation becomes effective.